rajmohan747/customRobotBasicStack/README.md

 **Note** :  x,y are the x-y cordinates of the target location in map frame and z,w the quaternion values of the target location.
      Also,make sure if the ros service robotEnable is set as "false" ,robot won't be moving irrespective of whether the command is given from keyboard teleop,Rviz,or  service call (robot_activate)

+**Note** : Command velcoities from keyboard teldeop and navigation are being published on topics keyboard/cmd_vel ,navigation/cmd_vel respectively.
+  The priorities for each and output velocity control is being done with the twist_mux packagee.The configuration file can be found at customRobotBasicStack/amr_bringup/config